cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 The methods I used is high variance gene and (or) high F statistics genes.
 For more info, refer to [gene selection section](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Stress_time_course_example.md#gene-selection).

-In this benchmarking experiment, I will be only using genes that are either high variance or high F in WGCNA.
+In this benchmarking experiment, I will be only using genes that are either high variance or high F for WGCNA.

 ## Power selection
 Agian, I follow the [tutorial](https://bioinformaticsworkbook.org/tutorials/wgcna.html#gsc.tab=0).